-A: Blackstone is a leading global investment manager with total assets under management of \$457 billion.
+A: Blackstone is a leading global investment manager with total assets under management of \$571 billion.
 Blackstone's alternative asset management businesses include investment vehicles focused on private equity, real estate, insurance, hedge fund solutions, non-investment grade credit, secondary private equity funds of funds, infrastructure and multi-asset class strategies.
 Blackstone also provides capital markets services.

-Blackstone Real Estate was founded in 1991 and is one of the largest real estate investment managers in the world, with \$120 billion of investor capital under management representing approximately \$250 billion of debt and equity as of September 30, 2018.
-Blackstone Real Estate operates as one globally integrated business with 500 real estate professionals globally as of September 30, 2018 and investments in North America, Europe, Asia and Latin America.
+Blackstone Real Estate was founded in 1991 and is one of the largest real estate investment managers in the world, with \$163 billion of investor capital under management as of December 31, 2019, representing approximately \$325 billion of debt and equity as of December 31, 2019.
+Blackstone Real Estate operates as one globally integrated business with 550 real estate professionals globally as of December 31, 2019 and investments in North America, Europe, Asia and Latin America.
 In the United States, Blackstone Real Estate is one of the largest owners of multifamily, office, hospitality and retail assets, and has been one of the most active investors in industrial properties over the past five years.
-Our objective is to bring Blackstone's leading real estate investment platform with an institutional fee structure to the non-exchange traded REIT industry.
+Our objective is to bring Blackstone's leading institutional-quality real estate investment platform to income-focused investors.
 Consistent with an institutional fee structure, we will not pay any fees to the Adviser in connection with the acquisition, financing, development or disposition of our investments.
-Instead, we pay the Adviser a management fee equal to 1.25% of NAV per annum payable monthly and the Special Limited Partner a performance participation allocation equal to 12.5% of the Total Return, subject to a 5% Hurdle Amount and a High Water Mark, with a Catch-Up (each term as defined below) made annually and accrued monthly, as detailed further in the "Compensation" section of this prospectus.
+Instead, we pay the Adviser a management fee equal to 1.25% of NAV per annumpayable monthly and the Special Limited Partner a performance participation allocation equal to 12.5% of the Total Return, subject to a 5% Hurdle Amount and a High Water Mark, with a Catch-Up (each term as defined below) made annually and accrued monthly, as detailed further in the "Compensation" section of this prospectus.